opengisch/oqtopus/docs/docs/getting_started.md

 # Getting Started

-oQtopus is meant to deploy QGIS / PostgreSQL / postgis Module with QGIS plugins.
+oQtopus is designed to deploy PostgreSQL modules managed by [pum](https://github.com/opengisch/pum/) along with a QGIS project and plugin.
-It can be installed as a QGIS plugin or as a python standalone executable.
+It can be installed either as a QGIS plugin or as a standalone Python executable.

 ## oQtopus as a QGIS Plugin